uchicagoci/uchicagoci.github.io/_posts/2023-09-28-the-beginning-of-machine-communication.md

 We may begin to invent better ways to organize complex and even creative task among a large number of agents, and we may further be able to ask: *What were the strategies humans had been using previously, that we found so difficult to formalize before we had machines to compare them to?*
 <br>
 ### Cited Works

-Films, Spine. n.d.
+Spine Films.
+2016.
 “Lens of Time: Bat Ballet.” bioGraphic.
 Accessed August 21, 2023. https://www.biographic.com/lens-of-time-bat-ballet/.

+Katz, Daniel Martin, Michael James Bommarito, Shang Gao, and Pablo Arredondo.
+2023.
+“GPT-4 Passes the Bar Exam.” https://doi.org/10.2139/ssrn.4389233.